SpeedyOrc-C/Hilipedia/README_en.md

 This repository contains a static website, it includes all the Hilichurlian text appeared in the game *Genshin Impact* and an unofficial dictionary.
 We hope it will make the things easier. 😄
+Of course, those ephemeral ones shall be recorded as Hilichurlian...

 ----------